-When I was home in New York, everything would sink in, and I fell into a mild depression — there were many days where I didn’t even want to get out of bed.
-It was a considerable burden personally and also slipped into my professional life as I felt unable to perform at the same level, both for myself or my team.
+When I was home in New York, everything would sink in, and I fell into a mild depression — there were many days when I didn’t even want to get out of bed.
+It was a considerable burden personally and also slipped into my professional life as I felt unable to perform at the same level, both for myself and my team.
 I wasn’t able to be creative, and it felt like all my energy was being used for merely maintaining.

 I realized after sharing experiences with others who’ve been through it that it’s all part of the grieving process, and the only way out is through it.

 Don’t judge your blooper reel by everyone else’s highlight reel